-A global effort to accelerate environmentally sustainable engineering
+A global effort to accelerate sustainable engineering

 Engineering education must cultivate engineers and inventors who design and build for the smallest environmental footprint possible.